On the Hardness of Approximating Distributions with Tractable Probabilistic Models: Appendix

-See that as $\delta \to 0$, the above approaches $0 + f(1)$.
 By definition of $f$-divergence, $f(1) = 0$.
 Thus, the $f$-divergence---including the total variation distance---between $P$ and $Q$ can be very small, approaching 0, while the relative approximation error stays at a constant factor $K$. \end{proof}